02.06 — 03.27.21

 The mounted prints, parts of an ongoing series titled Stagger When Seeing Visions, function as images in the proper sense.
 They are photographic, in that they were made by a series of photo-based darkroom processes, but they do not necessarily depict in ways typically attributed to photography.
 They drift somewhere on the middle of a spectrum between abstraction and representation where content floats behind murky surfaces invoking ghosts (some friendly, some not) of Surrealist and Modernist darkroom explorations.
 Parts of depicted content remain legible, while others are only nameable as the basics–shape, form, light, tone, texture or mark.
 Depiction and process here, staples of photography, come dangerously close to running aground and reveal themselves as parts operating with the intent of pointing us to a reflexive set of referents–compositions found in or made from detritus in the artist’s studio, the fundamentally photographic language of light and shadow, the photo paper surface and myriad layers of darkroom processes by which they were made, or perhaps in some collapse of time and space we are looking at reflective representations of the other works in the exhibition that surrounds us.

 Other gelatin silver works function as rectangular mats that frame and reframe other smaller prints.
-These works materialize and point to the pictorial framing devices present in the mounted prints and also link to physical borders cast into some of the plaster works.
-In other iterations, loosely hinged prints are tattered, partially covered in plaster and grime and seem to have lost most of whatever photographic images were presented on their surfaces.
-The latent material residue of a series of partially knowable processes becomes enlivened as referential.
+These works materialize and point to the pictorial framing devices present in the mounted prints and to physical borders cast into some of the plaster works.
+In another iteration, a tattered print is loosely hinged overtop another that has lost most of whatever photographic image was presented on its surface.
+The residue of a series of partially knowable processes becomes enlivened as referential.
 These traces of indexical material procedures connect to the photographic capacity to record and refer.

-Finally, a set of sculptures, referred to as Pales, made of plaster-coated gelatin silver prints, have been stood on end atop tables positioned as a divide through the gallery space.
-They have the appearance of being made as a result of an interruption in the processes described above.
+Finally, a set of sculptures, referred to as Pales, are made of plaster and concrete-coated gelatin silver prints.
+They appear to be made by interrupting the processes described above.
+Although here, the prints are stood on end to dry and fix in place.
+These works are presented on glass-topped powder coated steel stands positioned as a divide through the gallery space.
 In these works, there is a delicate balance between material relationships as the form of the curled prints act as armatures for the plaster that has assisted these photographs in their attempt to stand upright.
-These works are presented in a range of forms–some left open exposing the front and back of the print in the round while others are closed and filled to the brim with material–reminding that images are always operating as vessels engaged in some degree of disclosure and concealment.
+These works are presented in a range of forms–some left open exposing the front and back of the print in the round while some are closed and others are filled to the brim with material–reminding that images are always operating as vessels engaged in some degree of disclosure and concealment.

 “Back and fill is a term that refers to a series of small movements for maneuvering a sailboat through a narrow area.
 It is also an idiom that refers to reneging on a previous statement or promise.
 It is appropriate here for describing the production and operation of my work as both are dependent on a series of small oscillating shifts.